Project4Dimensions/jsExam-forEach-map-while/README.md

 jsExam_forEach() vs map() vs while() analyses the use of two built-in object constructors, forEach() and map(), and the while() statement.
 One function uses forEach(), another, map(), and a third, while().
-Buttons generate invokde the functions to generate identical HTML elements, but there is no discernible difference in speed.
+Buttons invoke the functions to generate identical HTML elements, but there is no discernible difference in speed.

 Tests show while() is slightly faster than for() (jsPerf 2015; Popov 2012), but another indicates for() is faster than while(), closely